 Peter Waite and his dog Shrimp

-The Arboretum covers 30 hectares and now comprises over 2,300 trees representing 850 species.
-It contains a number of special collections including one of the most comprehensive and well-documented collections of eucalypts, more than 780 trees representing 340 species, subspecies and experimental hybrids.
-Other special collections including dragon trees, the pears and oaks.
+The Arboretum contains a number of special collections including one of the most comprehensive and well-documented collections of eucalyptus.
+Other special collections including dragon trees, palms and cycads pears, oaks and more.

 VISIT THE COLLECTIONS by walking the Arboretum or via the Waite Arboretum App

 Visiting the Arboretum: The Aboretum is opened to the public daily from dawn to dusk.
 No dogs and or pets are allowed in the Arboretum except for registered guide and assistance dogs, as permitted under the relevant Act.
 In all other areas of the University of Adelaide's Waite campus dogs must be on a lead.